MV Oceania Liveaboard • Diving in the Bismarck Sea

 Diving in the Bismarck Sea with the MV Oceania

-Best travel time: All year round, Papua New Guinea is a good diving destination.
-The optimal travel time is from mid-September to late November, and from April to June.
-In October and November, there is usually little rain, light breezes and plenty of sunshine, making conditions ideal for diving adventures.
+Papua New Guinea is a great diving destination all year round.
+The best time to visit is from mid-September through late November, and from April through June.
+In October and November, there is usually little rain, with light breezes and plenty of sunshine, making for ideal conditions for diving adventures.

 In addition to the popular Bismarck Sea route, the MV Oceania also offers other liveaboard itineraries, including voyages to locations such as Rabaul, Kavieng and Milne Bay.
 Also, some itineraries are 9 or even 10 nights.